Seria oil field: History

 By 1935, a total of 36 oil wells had been completed in the Seria field, and this number rose to 53 by 1936.
 That same year, construction began on drilling platforms offshore from Seria, marking the field's early expansion into marine-based operations.
 By the time of the Japanese invasion, the field was already producing 17,000 barrels of oil per day.
-At the end of the Second World War, the Japanese set fire to 14 of the 21 wells in the Seria field before their evacuation.
-Australian servicemen made efforts to contain the damage by stopping the flow of the wells to control the fires.
+At the end of the World War II, the withdrawing Japanese set fire to 14 of the 21 wells in the Seria field.
+Australian soldiers stopped the flow of the wells to control the fires.
 Significant development of th oil field resumed after 1945, following the recapture of Brunei by Australian forces.